 1. Why Companies Need More Introverted Leaders (Keynote) – Nicole Husain, Chief Operating Officer at Lighthouse Labs

-2. Career Fair Kickoff: Employer & Company Introductions – Bentley Systems – Gen Taurand, Product Manager at Bentley Systems, Stephanie Robinson, Director of Services at Cohesive / Bentley System, & Meghan Goff, Manager of Talent Acquisition at Bentley Systems introduce themselves, the company, roles & hiring process.
+2. Career Fair Kickoff: Employer & Company Introductions – Bentley Systems – Gen Taurand, Product Manager at Bentley, Stephanie Robinson, Director of Services at Cohesive / Bentley, & Meghan Goff, Manager of Talent Acquisition at Bentley introduce themselves, the company, roles & hiring process.

 3. Level Up Your Technical Interviewing Techniques – Jessica Dene Earley-Cha, formerly Developer Relations Engineer at Google